| Book | Contact | +212 600 608 608

 Composition: good black soap should contain only black olives, olive oil, salt and possibly essential oils.
 Avoid products with synthetic fragrances, colorants or preservatives — they diminish the therapeutic benefits.

-At Riad Vendôme, we use a organic black soap artisanal made of black olives of the Fès region, with no chemical additives.
-You can buy a pot to emporter en souvenir of your session hammam for continue the ritual at home.
+At Riad Vendôme, we use an artisanal organic black soap made from black olives from the Fès region, with no chemical additives.
+You can buy a jar to take home as a souvenir of your hammam session, to continue the ritual at home.

 Yes, black soap suits all skin types.
 For sensitive skin, reduce application time to 3-5 minutes and use a gentle kessa.
 For oily skin, leave on for 10 minutes for a deep cleanse.
 Avoid facial application in cases of active eczema.